Graphical user interface: Post-WIMP interface

 Smaller app mobile devices such as personal digital assistants (PDAs) and smartphones typically use the WIMP elements with different unifying metaphors, due to constraints in space and available input devices.
 Applications for which WIMP is not well suited may use newer interaction techniques, collectively termed post-WIMP UIs.

 As of 2011, some touchscreen-based operating systems such as Apple's iOS (iPhone) and Android use the class of GUIs named post-WIMP.
-These support styles of interaction using more than one finger in contact with a display, which allows actions such as pinching and rotating, which are unsupported by one pointer and mouse.
+These support styles of interaction using more than one finger in contact with a display, which allows actions such as pinching and rotating, which are unsupported by a single pointer and mouse.

 Interaction

-Human interface devices, for the efficient interaction with a GUI include a computer keyboard, especially used together with keyboard shortcuts, pointing devices for the cursor (or rather pointer) control: mouse, pointing stick, touchpad, trackball, joystick, virtual keyboards, and head-up displays (translucent information devices at the eye level).
+Human interface devices for the efficient interaction with a GUI include a computer keyboard, especially used together with keyboard shortcuts, pointing devices for the cursor (or rather pointer) control: mouse, pointing stick, touchpad, trackball, joystick, virtual keyboards, and head-up displays (translucent information devices at the eye level).

 There are also actions performed by programs that affect the GUI.
 For example, there are components like inotify or D-Bus to facilitate communication between computer programs.